TrackerBots: Autonomous Unmanned Aerial Vehicle for Real-Time Localization and Tracking of Multiple Radio-Tagged Animals: Discussion

-In this section, we summarize results from our approach as well as compare and discuss our results in the context of the recent study by \cite{cliff2015online}.
-Table \ref{table_Field_Experiment_Result} presents a summary of localization field study results while Table \ref{table_Field_Experiment_System} presents a complete comparison between our proposed system and \cite{cliff2015online} system.
-Notably, our search area is smaller compared to \cite{cliff2015online} ($75~m \times 300~m$ v.s $1000~m \times 1000~m$) due to our test flight zone restrictions, however, we have set up our initial distance from the UAV home position to its farthest target's position (target \#2 in this case) to be equivalent to the distance of the stationary target in~\cite{cliff2015online}; approximately 300~m.
+Table \ref{table_Field_Experiment_System} presents a complete comparison between our proposed system and \cite{cliff2015online} system.
+Notably, our search area is smaller compared to \cite{cliff2015online} ($75~\text{m} \times 300~\text{m}$ v.s $1000~\text{m} \times 1000~\text{m}$) due to our test flight zone restrictions; however, we have set up our initial distance from the UAV home position to its farthest target's position to be equivalent to the distance of the stationary target in~\cite{cliff2015online}; approximately 300~m.
+Although we have tried to replicate the distance to the location of a radio-tag, the detection range is determined by a number of factors other than the specification of the receiver and the antenna used.
+The detection range is heavily influenced by the transmitted power of a radio-tag, which is adjusted based on application requirements and varies in different environments, even for the radio collars form the same manufacturer.
+Therefore, we have not directly compared the detection range.
+Instead, we have tried to achieve a similar UAV-to-target distance in our experimental settings.

-The results in Table \ref{table_Field_Experiment_Result} demonstrate that our proposed method can localize two mobile targets in a shorter flight time (the flight time of \textit{MultiPath} model is one-sixth of that in \cite{cliff2015online}) with better accuracy.
-Moreover, we search and locate two mobile targets; in contrast, \cite{cliff2015online} method was implemented to locate a single and stationary target.